Posted August 12, 2014Tweet

 Today, HARP remains hugely important in Florida but rising home values have diminished the number of Home Affordable Refinance Program loans closed overall.

-The states in which Home Affordable Refinance Program closings were less common in February included Alaska (7.1%), South Dakota (5.1%) and North Dakota (1.5%).
+The states in which Home Affordable Refinance Program closings were less common in February included Montana (3.9%), South Dakota (3.7%) and North Dakota (0.5%).

 Also notable is that Florida and Nevada topped the nation in HARP loans closed over 125% loan-to-value.
-In both states, more than 1 in 10 closings were at the ultra-high LTV afforded by the HARP 2.0 program.
+In both states, approximately 7% of HARP loans required LTV of 125% or higher versus the national average of 1.55 percent.

 For today's homeowners with lost home equity -- regardless of whether you've been turned down for the Home Affordable Refinance Program in the past -- it's a good time to check today's HARP mortgage rates.
 Mortgage guidelines vary by bank, and those guidelines are getting more loose, on the whole.